DimaSamodurov/pet-adopt/doc/lessons/17 - Profiling.md

 When developing locally or having a single server instance you could profile manually:

-- when you can instrument the code: [stackprof](https://github.com/tmm1/stackprof)
+- when you can instrument the code: [stackprof](https://github.com/tmm1/stackprof) and [stackprof-webnav](https://github.com/alisnic/stackprof-webnav)
 - when you can inspect a running process: [rbspy](https://github.com/rbspy/rbspy)

 When you have dosen of instances running, it is less effective to profile a single one.